whitew1994WW/lambda-dual-style-gan/README.md

 The project can be deployed with the following steps:

-1. Download the model files locally and store them inside the relevant folder in the DualStyleGAN fork in this repo
+1. Download the model files locally (see the colab notebook in the above repo link)
+2. Compile the model files to ONNX format using the file DualStyleGAN/convert_to_onnx.py
-2. Insert your aws account details into the deployment scripts inside 'deployment-scripts'
+3. Insert your aws account details into the deployment scripts inside 'deployment-scripts'
-3. Deploy the project by running the bash functions `deployDockerImage` followed by `deployLambdaFunction`.
+4. Deploy the project by running the bash functions `deployDockerImage` followed by `deployLambdaFunction`.
 These bash functions can be found in the deployment-scripts folder.

 ## How to test locally with RIE